Australia ball-tampering: Michael Vaughan 'pretty sure' it took place during winter Ashes

 - From the section Cricket

-Ex-England captain Michael Vaughan is "pretty sure" Australia were ball-tampering during their 4-0 winter Ashes series victory.
+Former England captain Michael Vaughan is "pretty sure" Australia were ball-tampering during their 4-0 Ashes series victory in the winter.

-Australia opening batsman Cameron Bancroft admitted the offence during this week's Test loss to South Africa.
+Australia's Cameron Bancroft admits he tampered with the ball during this week's Test defeat in South Africa.

 Captain Steve Smith, who knew about the plan in advance, has been banned for one Test and stood down as skipper of his Indian Premier League team.